 This course reviews the controversial topic of behavioral addictions and evidence for their existence.
-While only Gambling Disorder is established as a legitimate addictive disorder in the DSM-V, the course reviews several other rewarding behaviors that, when excessive, can lead to severe adverse consequences.
-These behaviors include problematic Internet use, excessive online gaming, consumption of highly palatable foods, and compulsive sex.
+While only Gambling Disorder is established as a legitimate addictive disorder in the DSM-V, the course reviews several other rewarding behaviors that, when excessive, can lead to severe adverse

-PCO702 ANTHROPOLOGY OF DRUG USE AND ADDICTION: DRUGS, CULTURE, AND SOCIETY
+PCO702 ANTHROPOLOGY OF DRUG USE AND ADDICTION:DRUGS, CULTURE, AND SOCIETY (3 cr.)
+Pre-requisites: All courses through Block 6